manueldinisjunior/Statistics/README.md

-# Statistics Calculator
+# Task: Statistics Calculation

 This project performs simple statistical calculations on an array of numbers and displays the results in an HTML page.
-The calculations include the minimum, maximum, average values, as well as the median.
+The calculations include the minimum, maximum, and average values, as well as the median.

 ## Task Description